Chimes at Midnight: Five Kings (1939)

 Five Kings was announced as part of the newly revived Mercury Theatre's second season in 1938.
-John Houseman had secured a partnership with the prestigious Theatre Guild to produce the play for US$40,000, with an initial tour of Baltimore, Boston, Washington D.C. and Philadelphia before debuting on Broadway.
-Welles' intended to stage only the first part of the play—which was primarily taken from Henry IV Parts 1 and 2 and Henry V—during the tour while simultaneously rehearsing Part Two and finally debuting the full production on Broadway.
-Houseman stated that the play's aim was "to combine the immediate quality of the Elizabethan with all the devices and techniques possible in the modern theatre."
+John Houseman had secured a partnership with the prestigious Theatre Guild to produce the play for US$40,000, with an initial tour of Baltimore, Boston, Washington D.C., and Philadelphia before debuting on Broadway.
+Welles intended to stage only the first part of the play—which was primarily taken from Henry IV Parts 1 and 2 and Henry V—during the tour while simultaneously rehearsing Part Two and finally debuting the full production on Broadway.
+Houseman said the play's aim was "to combine the immediate quality of the Elizabethan with all the devices and techniques possible in the modern theatre."
 The cast included Welles as Falstaff, Burgess Meredith as Prince Hal, John Emery as Hotspur, Morris Ankrum as Henry IV and Robert Speaight as the Narrator.
-The play's music was composed by Aaron Copland.
-Welles commissioned an elaborate revolving set to be built, but it was not completed during the five weeks allotted to rehearsals.
+The play's music was by Aaron Copland.
+Welles commissioned an elaborate revolving set, but it was not completed during the five weeks allotted to rehearsals.

 Welles avoided attending the rehearsals or finishing the play's final script and instead often went out drinking and socializing with co-star Meredith, with the result that only specific scenes or fragments of the play were ever rehearsed.
 The Baltimore performance was eventually dropped and at the first dress rehearsal in Boston, it was discovered that the play was over five and a half hours long and contained 46 scenes.
 Welles cut 14 scenes and shortened others, which caused the built-in timer for the revolving set to move out of synchronization.
 Five Kings, Part 1 premiered at the Colonial Theatre in Boston on February 27, 1939, and was a disaster.
 Critics were either scathing or apologetic, and only the play's battle scenes received praise.
 By the end of the Boston run, the Theatre Guild was on the verge of dropping the production, and canceled the D.C. engagement.
 Welles then edited the show to three and a half hours.
 The play closed after only a few performances in Philadelphia, and the Theatre Guild terminated its contract with the Mercury Theater.
-Photographs of the play's rehearsals show similarities to Chimes at Midnight, including the Boar's Head Tavern set and the character blocking of the "chimes at midnight" scene with Falstaff, Shallow and Silence.
+Photographs of the play's rehearsals show similarities to Chimes at Midnight, including the Boar's Head Tavern set and the character blocking of the "chimes at midnight" scene with Falstaff, Shallow, and Silence.